Carabouille/Alarm_Clock_dawn_simulator/README.md

 <img src=Pictures/BOM1.png width="700"/>

 The second part is for the other types of components like switch, pump, speaker, LED, etc...
-For the moment, it's only electronic components; all buy in Aliexpress
+For the moment, it's only electronic components, all buy in Aliexpress

 <img src=Pictures/BOM2.png width="700"/>